Canon 200D vs Nikon D850

 Review summary: Canon 200D vs Nikon D850

 So what is the bottom line?
 Is there a clear favorite between the Canon 200D and the Nikon D850?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Canon EOS 200D: